Keepers plan a party for geriatric siblings Conrad and Tasul, who turn 30 on Dec. 1

 Oregon Zoo polar bears Conrad and Tasul may be getting on in years, but they still like a good party, keepers say.

-On Saturday, Dec.
-1, the popular brother-and-sister pair turn 28 — quite old for polar bears — and at 10:30 a.m. that day the zoo will throw a birthday party for them, with treats and enrichment items that encourage the bears to exercise and think critically.
+On Monday, Dec.
+1, the popular brother-and-sister pair turn 30 — quite old for polar bears — and keepers will throw a birthday party at 10 a.m. that day with treats and enrichment items that encourage the bears to exercise and think critically.

-“Conrad and Tasul have touched the hearts of zoo visitors and staff alike,” said Nicole Nicassio-Hiskey, the zoo’s senior marine animal keeper, who has worked with the bears for more than a decade.
-“We’re having a little party for them, with some of their favorite enrichment toys and some cream cheese for them to lick off the windows.
-It should be a lot of fun for visitors to watch, too.”
+"Conrad and Tasul have touched the hearts of zoo visitors and staff alike," said Nicole Nicassio-Hiskey, the zoo's senior marine animal keeper, who has worked with the two bears for more than 12 years.
+"We're having a party for them, with some of their favorite enrichment toys, icy treats, wrapped presents and some cream cheese for them to lick off the windows.
+It should be a lot of fun for visitors to watch too."

-“The median life expectancy for polar bears is 20.7 years for males and 24.1 years for females, so 28 is considered quite elderly,” Nicassio-Hiskey said.
-“You’d never know it to look at these two though — they’re still active and playful, especially in cooler weather.
-Our staff works hard to keep them healthy, active and engaged.”
+"The median life expectancy for polar bears is 20.7 years for males and 24.2 years for females, so 30 is considered quite elderly both of them," she said.
+"You'd never know it to look at these two though — they're still very playful, especially in cooler weather.
+Our staff works hard to keep them healthy, active and engaged."

 The Oregon Zoo is a service of Metro and is dedicated to its mission of inspiring the community to create a better future for wildlife.
 Committed to conservation, the zoo is currently working to save endangered California condors, Columbia Basin pygmy rabbits, Oregon silverspot and Taylor’s checkerspot butterflies, Western pond turtles and Oregon spotted frogs.
 Other projects include studies on black rhinos, Asian elephants, polar bears and bats.